Are Brazil Nuts Real Nuts?

 The Challenges of Change

-The world of food classifications is full of surprises.
-As you may know, the Brazil nut isn’t the only fake nut out there.
+Now you know, Brazil nuts are commonly called nuts, but they are actually seeds.
+And keep your eyes open because the Brazil nut isn’t the only fake nut out there.
 Others fall into different botanical categories.
 Some examples are peanuts, which are legumes, and almonds, which are drupes.
 Who knew your mixed nut bowl was secretly a botanical wonderland?

 Similar Posts